-An easy way to reduce exposure to downside risk in a portfolio is to use stop losses.
-Stop losses are orders that instruct your broker to sell an investment when the price drops and reaches a certain level.
+An easy way to reduce exposure to losses in a portfolio is to use stop losses.
+Stop losses are orders that instruct your broker to sell an investment when the price drops to a certain level.

-For instance, an investor may decide to buy a stock at $100, while placing a stop-loss order at $95 to protect their capital.
-If the stock price falls to $95, the broker would immediately sell the stock.
+For instance, an investor may decide to buy a stock at $100, while placing a stop-loss order at $95 to minimise any potential losses.
+If the stock price actually falls to $95, then their broker would immediately sell the stock.

 The downside of stop losses is that short-term stock market fluctuations can often trigger the stop losses unnecessarily, meaning that investors miss out capital gains as the market picks up again.